Selective Conformal Risk Control: Abstract

 \section{Abstract}

 Reliable uncertainty quantification is essential for deploying machine learning systems in high-stakes domains.
-Conformal prediction provides distribution-free coverage guarantees but often produces overly large prediction sets, limiting its practical utility.
-To address this issue, we propose \textit{Selective Conformal Risk Control} (SCRC), a unified framework that integrates conformal prediction with selective classification.
-The framework formulates uncertainty control as a two-stage problem: the first stage selects confident samples for prediction, and the second stage applies conformal risk control on the selected subset to construct calibrated prediction sets.
-We develop two algorithms under this framework.
-The first, SCRC-T, preserves exchangeability by computing thresholds jointly over calibration and test samples, offering exact finite-sample guarantees.
-The second, SCRC-I, is a calibration-only variant that provides PAC-style probabilistic guarantees while being more computational efficient.
-Experiments on two public datasets show that both methods achieve the target coverage and risk levels, with nearly identical performance, while SCRC-I exhibits slightly more conservative risk control but superior computational practicality.
-Our results demonstrate that selective conformal risk control offers an effective and efficient path toward compact, reliable uncertainty quantification.
+Conformal prediction provides distribution-free coverage guarantees but often yields overly large prediction sets, limiting its practical utility.
+To address this limitation, we propose \textit{Selective Conformal Risk Control} (SCRC), a unified framework that integrates conformal prediction with selective classification.
+SCRC operates in a selective setting: it abstains on low-confidence inputs and applies conformal risk control only to the accepted subset, where compact and informative prediction sets are most valuable.
+The framework formulates uncertainty control as a two-stage procedure.
+The first stage selects confident samples, while the second stage constructs calibrated prediction sets via conformal risk control.
+We develop two variants: SCRC-T, a transductive method that preserves exchangeability and achieves exact finite-sample guarantees at the cost of per-test recomputation, and SCRC-I, an inductive alternative that reuses calibration thresholds to provide PAC-style guarantees with improved computational efficiency.
+Experiments on two benchmark datasets demonstrate that both methods achieve the desired coverage and risk levels with nearly identical performance.
+SCRC-I is slightly more conservative but substantially more practical for deployment.
+Overall, SCRC improves the efficiency of uncertainty quantification on accepted samples while explicitly deferring uncertain cases for abstention or downstream handling.